SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 BIC reaches its minimum at **K = 4**, so four market regimes are used for the remainder of the analysis.

-BIC balances model fit against model complexity, preventing additional regimes from being selected solely because they improve the in-sample likelihood.
-This allowed for simplicity of analysis combined with enough complexity to correctly model the regimes.
+BIC provides a balance between model complexity and goodness of fit while avoiding unnecessary additional states by rewarding a model fitting to the data better but punishing the score for adding unneeded complexity.

 ---